-- to make research data available for sharing and re-use with as few restrictions as possible, in a timely and responsible manner.
+Research data should be made available for sharing and re-use with as few restrictions as possible.

 - awarded around £30 million each year to fund clinical trials,

-- 94% were publicly registered in a clinical trials registry before starting,
+- 100% were publicly registered in a clinical trials registry,

 If you have any queries about the review please contact email@example.com